 In 2021, we conducted a climate change risk assessment in alignment with the principles of the Task Force on Climate-Related Financial Disclosures (TCFD).
 In addition to outlining our GHG reduction goals, the TCFD Report details our governance approach and eﬀorts to manage the business risks and opportunities stemming from climate change.

 Improving Air Quality

 Matson was an early adopter of “cold ironing,” which refers to the use of shoreside electrical power in port rather than burning diesel to keep our vessel engines running.
 We made modifications to our vessels serving ports in California and China to equip them to provide cold ironing, a move that is helping to reduce fuel and ultimately emissions.

-Nine of 12 active vessels in our domestic fleet have exhaust gas cleaning systems, or “scrubbers,” that virtually eliminate particulate matter and sulfur from engine exhaust.
+Ten of 12 active vessels in our domestic fleet have exhaust gas cleaning systems, or “scrubbers,” that virtually eliminate particulate matter and sulfur from engine exhaust.
 In addition, our four newest vessels are equipped with dual fuel capable engines which can run at full power on low-sulfur fuel or liquefied natural gas.

-Our newest Kanaloa Class vessels have Tier III engines, which are designed to meet the strictest International Maritime Organization (IMO) NOx emissions standards.
+Our newest Kanaloa Class vessels have Tier 3 engines, which are designed to meet the strictest International Maritime Organization (IMO) NOx emissions standards.
 All of our vessels meet or exceed the dramatically reduced fuel tolerances of the IMO 2020 regulations.